ArtisansThe creators behind the collections

 Émilie from L’Atelier EM creates from her workshop, adjacent to the family home in Lac-Brome.
 This space is her sanctuary and often one of her little children joins her in the creating process.
 She has a sleek and minimalist aesthetic, and her pieces are made with care and a lot of respect for traditional pottery techniques.
 Each piece she makes is completely handmade and therefore unique.Learn More

 Caroline, from l’atelier Boutiverre, has been blowing glass for over 15 years.
-After obtaining a DEC in glass art at Cégep du Vieux-Montréal, she did an apprenticeship in New Zealand, and quickly made the switch to recycled glass, a material that is totally in line with her philosophy of sustainable development.
+After obtaining a DEC in glass art at Cégep du Vieux-Montréal, she did an apprenticeship in New-Zealand, and quickly made the switch to recycled glass, a material that is totally in line with her philosophy of sustainable development.
 She breathes new life into bottles by transforming them into new objects with simple shapes to which she adds texture with natural materials such as water and wood ash.
-The resulting product is warm, and fits into both modern and rural settings.
-In 2015 she set up her workshop-boutique in the heart of the village of Lac Brome in the Eastern Townships.
-She welcomes people who are curious and sensitive to art, who wish to acquire unique items, handcrafted and tailor-made with care.Learn More
+The resulting product is warm and fits into both modern and rural settings.
+In 2015, she set up her workshop-boutique in the heart of the village of Brome Lake in the Eastern Townships.
+She welcomes people who are curious and sensitive to art, and wish to acquire unique items, handcrafted and tailor-made with care.Learn More

 Natural stone is the original inspiration at Atelier Bussière.
 They make unique objects and furniture in noble materials that will last a lifetime.
 Each of their products is made with care and rigour.
 Their workshop is located in the heart of the Quebec Appalachians, in the municipality of Lac-Drolet, in the Eastern Townships.
 They are a small team of three individuals, passionate about stonework and design.
 Their natural stone pieces are their pride, and the result of a sustained collaboration, innovative ideas and determination.Learn More

 La Compagnie Robinson